 Cons

-- No international texting on base plan
+- No international texting on the base plan

 Dialpad is a cloud communications platform primarily geared toward call centers.
 They tout their use of technology to provide live speech coaching and AI-powered call and voicemail transcriptions.

-But like other alternatives, Dialpad’s standard plan lacks some essential business phone features.
+But like other alternatives, Dialpad’s Standard plan lacks some essential business phone features.
 To access additional phone numbers and separate your teams (like customer support and sales), you’ll have to upgrade to a Pro plan.
 The same is true if you require integrations beyond Microsoft 365 or Google Workspace (or want to text internationally).

 Dialpad pricing plans